 It’s Easy To Calculate Your 13th Month Pay!

-While it’s basically an extra month monetary compensation for working for the entire year, its computation will vary depending on your salary and length of service for the entire calendar year.
+While it’s basically an extra month of monetary compensation for working for the entire year, its computation will vary depending on your salary and length of service for the entire calendar year.

 What is 13th month pay?

 Thirteenth-month pay is a form of monetary benefit given to every rank-and-file employee.
-The Department of Labor and Employment (Dole) said that every rank-and-file employee in the private sector has the right to receive 13th month pay, provided they worked for at least one month in a year.
+The Department of Labor and Employment (Dole) said that every rank-and-file employee in the private sector has the right to receive 13th-month pay, provided they worked for at least one month in a year.

-What are included in its computation?
+What is included in its computation?

-Primarily, the 13th month pay covers only the basic salary of the employee.
+Primarily, the 13th-month pay covers only the basic salary of the employee.
 The computation of the basic salary does not include allowances and monetary benefits that are not considered or integrated as part of the employee’s regular compensation.

-Items that are excluded from its computation are: cash equivalent of unused vacation and sick leave credits, overtime, premium, night differential and holiday pay, and cost-of-living allowance.
-However, if these benefits are treated as part of the basic salary in the employee’s contract or agreement, then they shall be included in the computation of the employee’s 13th month pay.
+Items that are excluded from its computation are cash equivalent of unused vacation and sick leave credits, overtime, premium, night differential and holiday pay, and cost-of-living allowance.
+However, if these benefits are treated as part of the basic salary in the employee’s contract or agreement, then they shall be included in the computation of the employee’s 13th-month pay.

-The 13th month pay, as stated in the Republic Act 10653, is not subject to tax, only when the gross benefits received by employees of public and private companies does not exceed ₱82,000.
-Every employer is required to make a report of compliance with the law to the nearestDOLE regional office not later than January 15 of each year.
+The 13th-month pay, as stated in the Republic Act 10653, is not subject to tax, only when the gross benefits received by employees of public and private companies do not exceed ₱82,000.
+Every employer is required to make a report of compliance to the nearest DOLE regional office not later than January 15 of each year.